NRI PAN Card vs Normal PAN Card: Differences, Documents & Application Process

 Documents Required ID, address, and date of birth proof, passport, abroad address proof, and proof of NRI status.
 Require ID, address, and date of birth proof.

-Tax Benefits Under specific circumstances, NRIs can avail of several tax benefits, such as exemption on certain incomes.
+Tax Benefits Under specific circumstances, NRIs can avail of several tax benefits, such as exemption from certain incomes.
 Offer standard tax benefits to Indian residents.

 Bank Account Operations Using an NRI PAN card, NRIs can open NRE (Non-resident External) and NRO (Non-resident Ordinary) accounts in India.
 It can be used to open standard bank accounts in India.